-- 1. Information such as rule changes, schedules, announcements, appointments, and center information will be posted.
+- 1. Information such as rule changes, schedules, announcements, appointments, and center information will be posted on channel 11 and on bulletin boards.
 You should look for and read new postings daily.
 You are responsible for knowing this information. - 2.
-Bulletin boards are located at the following locations: Both upstairs and downstairs along the main hallway's.

-3. You may not post, remove or alter any material on the bulletin boards.
+Bulletin boards are located at the following locations: upstairs and downstairs along the main hallways. - 3.
+You may not post, remove or alter any material on the bulletin boards.